Our Services

 Helpful Resources

-Gum recession is often caused by periodontitis, a common but serious infection that damages the tissue and bone supporting teeth, yet it is treatable when caught early.
+Gum recession is most often caused by periodontitis, a common but serious gum infection that damages the tissue and bone supporting your teeth.
+The good news: it's treatable when caught early.

 The good news: it's treatable, especially when caught early.
 The key is understanding what's happening and knowing your next medical steps.